microsoft/code-with-engineering-playbook/agile-development/backlog-management/minimal-slices.md

 #### Good approach:

-You divided your feature into smaller user storis (which in turn were divided into multiple tasks) and started working on them one by one:
+You divided your feature into smaller user stories (which in turn were divided into multiple tasks) and started working on them one by one:

 - As a user I can successfully build UWP apps using current service
 - As a user I can see telemetry when building the apps